 Combined oral contraceptives suppress ovulation by diminishing the frequency of gonodotropin-releasing hormone pulses and halting the luteinizing hormone surge.
 They also alter the consistency of cervical mucus, affect the endometrial lining, and alter tubal transport.
 Most of the antiovulatory effects of COCs derive from the action of the progestin component.
 The estrogen doses are not sufficient to produce a consistent antiovulatory effect.
 The estrogenic component of COCs potentiates the action of the progestin and stabilizes the endometrium so that breakthrough bleeding is minimized.
 When administered correctly and consistently, they are >99% effective at preventing pregnancy.
 However, failure rates are as high as 8–10% during the first year of typical use.
 Noncompliance is the primary reason cited for the difference between these rates, frequently secondary to side effects such as abnormal bleeding and nausea.

 The estrogenic agent most commonly used in COCs is ethinyl estradiol (EE), in doses ranging from 20 to 35 μg.
 Mestranol, which is used infrequently, is less potent than ethinyl estradiol such that a 50-μg dose of mestranol is equivalent to 30–35 μg of ethinyl estradiol.
-It appears that decreasing the dose of estrogen to 20 μg reduces the frequency of estrogen-related side effects, but increases the rate of breakthrough bleeding.
-In addition, there may ...
+It appears that decreasing the dose of estrogen to 20 μg reduces the frequency of estrogen-related side effects, but increases the rate of breakthrough bleeding. ...